mariuspopovici/starlimsvscode/README.md

 - Integrated SSL-Lang theme
 - Debug HTML forms directly in VS Code
 - Run data sources and server scripts
+- Support for exploring database and dictionary including tree commands for generating INSERT, DELETE, SELECT and UPDATE statements for the selected table.
 - Misc. bug fixes